eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 ```

 This grammar is _not_ intuitive.
 It gets worse if your parser cannot handle left
 recursion.
 And worse as you add more operators.

-And the resulting syntax trees
-are cumbersome.
+The resulting syntax trees are cumbersome.

 ### Pratt Parsing